CyberFlameGO/svnpython/Doc/library/io.rst

       The name of the encoding used to decode the stream's bytes into strings, and to encode strings into bytes.

-   .. attribute:: errors

-      The error setting of the decoder or encoder.

    .. attribute:: newlines

       A string, a tuple of strings, or ``None``, indicating the newlines